Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 Best Practices:

-- Enable speaker detection in your transcription tool settings
+- Turn on speaker detection in settings

-- Use distinct voices—AI struggles when speakers sound similar
+- Use distinct voices.
+AI struggles when speakers sound similar

-- Avoid simultaneous talking or frequent interruptions
+- Avoid simultaneous talking and frequent interruptions

 5. Reduce Background Noise

-Before Recording:
+Before recording:

-- Turn off appliances, fans, and air conditioning during recording
+- Turn off appliances, fans, and AC

-- Close windows to block traffic and outdoor noise
+- Close windows

-- Use "Do Not Disturb" signs to prevent interruptions
+- "Do Not Disturb" signs work

-- Record during quieter times of day
+- Record at quieter times of day

-- Apply high-pass filters to remove low-frequency rumble
+- High-pass filters to remove low-frequency rumble

-- Normalize audio levels to ensure consistent volume
+- Normalize audio for consistent volume

 6. Upload Custom Vocabularies and Glossaries

-- Medical terms (pharmaceutical names, procedures, anatomical terms)
+- Medical terms (drugs, procedures, anatomy)

-- Legal terminology (case names, Latin phrases)
+- Legal terms (case names, Latin)

 - Technical jargon (programming languages, engineering terms)